Education Equity

 Ruling

-Ruling on Motion to Dismiss
+Court Denies Defendants’ Motion to Dismiss

-The court ruled, for the first time in the nation, that the federal government must meet the educational needs of Native American students attending schools run by the federal Bureau of Indian Education (BIE) by affirmatively addressing the mental health and wellness needs of students impacted by trauma and childhood adversity.
-Click HERE, to read plaintiff statements in response to the motion to dismiss ruling.
+In a historic ruling, Judge Logan denied the federal government’s motion to dismiss claims brought by Havasupai students and the Native American Disability Law Center.
+The Court ruled, for the first time in the nation, that the federal government must meet the educational needs of Native American students attending schools run by the BIE by affirmatively addressing the mental health and wellness needs of students impacted by trauma and childhood adversity.

 Filing

-Partial Motion to Dismiss Filed
+Defendants File Partial Motion to Dismiss

 Filing